 Don’t worry.
 In this make-believe scenario, the existence of social decorum is not of a concern.

 Since I’m extremely nice (my words, not necessarily yours), I will gladly oblige and share my baby expense numbers.

 Before my pregnancy, we had an inkling of the cost associated with child-rearing.
 Nearly everybody who actually knows what’s what on r/financialindependence proclaims that having babies significantly delays FIRE plans (among other life plans), but we were determined to not let money influence our reproductive choices.

-As Leo’s due date was approaching, we improvised and bought everything we thought we’d need to bring a baby home.
+As my son’s due date was approaching, we improvised and bought everything we thought we’d need to bring a baby home.
 Budgets be damned!

 For the purpose of this blog post, I dusted off the good ol’ calculator and tallied up all of our child-related expenses thus far – not counting taxes or shipping costs to keep things straightforward – the results … shocked me.